vdelanno/convida/assets/txt-en.md

 ¿Is there any drug to prevent COVID-19?
 To date, there isn’t any drug which can prevent COVID-19.

-¿How we should use the hand sanitizer?
+¿How should we use the hand sanitizer?
-We should apply enough amount of hand sanitizer in our palm to cover both hands.
+We should apply enough hand sanitizer in our palm to cover both hands.
 Rub hands until they are dry, for 20 o 30 seconds approximately.

 ¿When to wear a mask?
 We should wear a mask properly if: